bharadwaj-raju/toc-assignment/cfg-simplify/README.md

 `cfg.h` provide structures and functions for creating and purifying CFGs.

-`cfg-simplify` is a program that takes an input CFG and purifies it, then converts it into CNF.
+`cfg-simplify` is a program that takes an input CFG and purifies it.

 Some sample CFGs are provided.